leekarensl/leekarensl.github.io/_posts/wip.md

 <br>
 # Modelling Overview  <a name="modelling-overview"></a>

-We will build a model that looks to accurately predict *Left*, based upon the employee data listed above.
+We will build a model that looks to accurately predict *Attrition_Flag*, based upon the customer data listed above.

-If that can be achieved, we can use this model to predict the probability of future employee leaving, allowing the company to act, minimising the chance of the company losing a good employee.
+If that can be achieved, we can use this model to predict the probability of other customers leaving, allowing the company to contact the customer and act on preventing another customer churning.

-As we are predicting a binary output and due to the unbalanced nature of the dataset, we will be using the Random Forest algorithm.
+As we are predicting a binary output and due to the unbalanced nature of the dataset, we will be using the Balanced Random Forest algorithm.

 <br>

-# Random Forest <a name="rf-title"></a>
+# Balanced Random Forest <a name="rf-title"></a>

 We will utlise the scikit-learn library within Python to model our data using a Random Forest.
 The code sections below are broken up into 4 key sections: